Farfetch/network-monitor-ios/README.md

 ```swift
 FNMNetworkMonitor.shared.showDebugListingViewController(presentingNavigationController: self.navigationController)
 ```

+Generally, the shake gesture is a great way to show/hide the debug view.

 Also, different log levels can be applied to see how the requests are navigating through the monitor:
 ```swift